top of page

 When it comes to alcohol and menopause, a proactive approach to health seems prudent.
 Equipping ourselves with knowledge about the risks associated with alcohol consumption empowers us to make informed choices for our immediate and long-term well-being.

-Talking about our reasons for drinking, and encouraging mindful consumption rather than ‘banning’ alcohol, paves the way for a healthier, more informed approach to navigating alcohol and menopause.
+Talking about our reasons for drinking and encouraging mindful consumption rather than ‘banning’ alcohol paves the way for a healthier, more informed approach to navigating booze and menopause.

 two images - the first is a glass of orange juice with straws and a slice of orange, and the second is a glass of sparkling water with slices of strawberries in it.
 Yum